From-Kishore-Kumar/FakeNews_Detection_DeepLearning/README.md

    `pip install numpy pandas tensorflow scikit-learn`<br />

 ## Result
-.
-Model Summary: Provides an overview of the model architecture and parameters.
+* Model Summary: Provides an overview of the model architecture and parameters.
-.
-Training Accuracy: Achieved high accuracy during the training process.
+* Training Accuracy: Achieved high accuracy during the training process.
-.
-Validation Accuracy: The model shows reliable performance on validation data.
+* Validation Accuracy: The model shows reliable performance on validation data.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contributing
-Just to let you know, pull requests are welcome.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you want to change.